 Warranty / Returns:

 • We back our products with a 1 year warranty, minus regular wear.
-If you have any warranty inquires please contact us at firstname.lastname@example.org
+If you have any warranty inquiries please contact us at firstname.lastname@example.org

 • If you believe there is an error with your order, please contact us so we can determine what the problem is and how to correct it.

 • Because of the unique nature of a custom board, custom orders are non-returnable unless it is determined that we have made an error.

 • Your personal information is only used to complete your order and to communicate with you if you have opted in to our mailing list.
 We do not share or sell this information with any other entity.

 • We are always trying to improve our products and offer a wide selection for our customers, so this website gets updated regularly.
-We are careful about our website postings, but since we’re humans and not robots there may be occasional errors found here.
+We are careful about website postings, but since we’re humans and not robots there may be occasional errors found here.

 • We reserve the right to make corrections in the event of a misprint or change.